Prismatic World Model: Learning Compositional Dynamics for Planning in Hybrid Systems: Introduction

+To overcome this bottleneck, world models must incorporate structural priors derived from hybrid dynamical systems.
+PRISM-WM achieves this by learning a data-driven decomposition of specialized latent regimes.
+Rather than forcing a global function to fit piecewise physics, our context-aware gating network identifies the active physical mode, routing the state to expert networks that capture the continuous flow within that specific regime.
+Analogous to a prism decomposing polychromatic light into distinct spectra, our orthogonalization layer refines the latent space into independent basis vectors that structurally align with the discrete transitions of piecewise dynamics.
+This architecture provides the structural decomposition necessary for high-fidelity, long-horizon motion generation without sacrificing the flexibility of deep neural learning.

+In this work, we introduce the Prismatic World Model (PRISM-WM).
+PRISM-WM decomposes the transition function using a context-aware Mixture-of-Experts (MoE) architecture.
+A gating network routes each context to a weighted combination of experts, implicitly identifying the active physical regime while each expert specializes in local dynamics to avoid interference.
+We theoretically and empirically show that this decomposition reduces the one-step model residual from $\varepsilon$ to approximately $\varepsilon/K^{\alpha}$, effectively curbing the compounding drift in high-dimensional configuration spaces.

-We integrate PRISM-WM into the TD-MPC planning framework \citep{hansen2022temporal}.
-Our experiments across challenging domains, including high-dimensional Humanoid control and multi-task benchmarks, demonstrate that: \begin{enumerate} \item PRISM-WM significantly lowers prediction error over longer horizons compared to monolithic baselines. \item The model spontaneously learns to cluster states into meaningful physical modes (e.g., locomotion vs.\ balance) without explicit supervision. \item By providing a more accurate causal model, PRISM-WM enables the planner to solve complex tasks that monolithic baselines fail to master. \end{enumerate}
+We integrate PRISM-WM into the TD-MPC planning framework \cite{hansen2022temporal}.
+Experiments across continuous control domains demonstrate that PRISM-WM lowers prediction error over longer horizons compared to monolithic baselines.
+The model learns to cluster states into physical modes (Fig.~\ref{fig:tsne_performance}) without explicit supervision.
+By providing a geometry-preserving representation that respects the intrinsic manifold of hybrid systems, PRISM-WM enables the planner to solve tasks that monolithic baselines fail to master.